-BWAVEFORM: FDRANGE? might return 0, indicating the "Use full DAC range" state is disabled.

-BWAVeform:FREQuency

-This command sets or returns the Frequency for the waveform created by the Basic Waveform editor plug-in.
+Examples BWAVEFORM: CYCLE 100 sets the number of Cycles to 100.
+BWAVEFORM: CYCLE? might return 500.000000000, indicating the Cycle value for the compiled waveforms is set to 500.
+BWAVeform:FREQuency This command sets or returns the Frequency for the waveform created by the Basic Waveform editor plug-in.

-- Conditions This command has no effect if "Frequency" is set to auto-calculate.
+Conditions This command has no effect if "Frequency" is set to auto-calculate.

-- Group Basic waveform editor
+Group Basic waveform editor

-- Syntax BWAVeform: FREQuency < frequency>
+Syntax BWAVeform: FREQuency < frequency>

-- Related Commands BWAVeform:AUTO
+Related Commands BWAVeform: AUTO

-- Arguments <frequency>::= <NRf> value.
+Arguments <frequency>::= <NR3> value.

-- Returns A single <NR3> value.
+Returns A single <NR3> value.

-- Examples BWAVEFORM: FREQUENCY 1E9 sets the Frequency to 1 GHz.
-BWAVEFORM: FREQUENCY? might return 1.000000000E+9, indicating the Frequency for the compiled waveforms is set to 1 GHz.